Brayden-Zhang/UofT-webring/README.md

-# EngSci Webring
+# UofT Webring

-Welcome to the EngSci Webring project!
+Welcome to the UofT Webring project!
 This project is designed to create a community of UofT Engineering Science students with personal websites.

 ## Setup Instructions